Arunima Sinha: After climbing Mount Everest

 Arunima Sinha is now dedicated towards social welfare and wants to open a free sports academy for poor and disabled people.
 She is donating all the financial aids she is getting through awards and seminars for the same cause.
 The academy would be named Shaheed Chandra Shekhar Vikalang Khel Academy.

-She wrote the 2014 book Born Again on The Mountain.
+She wrote the book titled Born Again on The Mountain in 2014.